clajiness/bridgarr/README.md

 - **Jackett URL** is the address Bridgarr uses when calling Jackett.
 This is required.
-- **Bridgarr URL** is the address Sonarr, Radarr, Lidarr, and friends use when calling back into Bridgarr.
+- **Bridgarr URL** is the address Sonarr, Radarr, Lidarr, Whisparr, and friends use when calling back into Bridgarr.
 This is only required for bridged assignments.

 For Docker deployments, `localhost` is usually wrong unless everything is in the same container.
 Use a Docker service name on the same network, a container IP, or